section-engineering-education/engineering-education/articles/how-to-make-an-image-carousel-for-your-website/index.md

 ### Introduction
-An Image Carousel is a container(slideshow) of images or text that a user can select by clicking a button that directs him forward or backward in collecting images.
+An Image Carousel is a container(slideshow) of images or Info that a user can select by clicking a button that directs him forward or backward in collecting images.
 It enables the website to be more interactive and hence enhance the user experience.
 The images' collection can be set to change automatically using a timer or manually when the user clicks the displayed buttons.

 ### Goal
 To add an image carousel to our website to enhance user experience and improve the website's user interface.

 ### Prerequisites
 * The reader should have basic knowledge in HTML, CSS, and JavaScript, especially the use of functions in Javascript.
 * A code editor installed.
-The recommended text editor is [Visual Studio code](https://visualstudio.microsoft.com/downloads/).
+The recommended Info editor is [Visual Studio code](https://visualstudio.microsoft.com/downloads/).

 ### Procedure